 How to Grow a Mango Tree in a cool climate or when you don’t have space?
 Well, Growing Mango Tree in a Pot or container is the answer!

 A Mango tree grown on its native place can grow huge.
-Some cultivars can grow up to 32 meters tall.
-And there are more than 500+ varieties of mangoes grown widely.
+Some cultivars can grow up to 32+ meters (105+ feet) tall.
+And there are more than 500+ varieties of mangoes grown across the world.
 A typical mango tree, if cared carefully can live up to 100 of years.

-A grafted mango plant takes at least 3 years to fruit.
+A grafted mango plant takes a minimum 2-3 years to fruit.
 In its first 3 to 5 years it grows larger and produces fewer flowers and fruits.
 More productive fruiting starts after the fifth year of planting.

 Choosing a Right Variety

-A dwarf mango tree grows up to 2 – 4 m. tall and can be tried in containers.
-There’re some specific dwarf varieties of the mango tree that you can grow in a container— Irwin and Nam Doc Mai are best.
-Some other varieties you may try are King Thai, Carrie, Cogshall, Glenn, Neelam, and Palmer.
+A dwarf mango tree grows up to 2-4 meters (6.5-13 feet) tall and can be tried in containers.
+There’re some specific dwarf varieties of the mango tree that you can grow in a container—Irwin and Nam Doc Mai are best.
+Some other varieties you may try are King Thai, Carrie, Cogshall, Glenn, Neelam, Amrapali, and Palmer.

-Plant it in a planter according to the current size of the plant and update the planter as the plant gets bigger every year or whenever it’s required.
+Plant it in a planter according to the current size of the rootball of the plant and update the planter as the plant gets bigger in a year or two or whenever it’s required.
 You’ll need a large pot to accommodate a mango tree.

 The Best Time for Planting